cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 ![](static/documentation/images/image062.jpg)

 **Fast label change**
-You can change the label of an object with the help of hot keys.
-First, you need to assign a number (from 0 to 9) to labels.
+You can change the label of an object using hot keys.
+In order to do it, you need to assign a number (from 0 to 9) to labels.
+By default numbers 1,2...0 are assigned to the first ten labels.
- To do this, click on the button next to a label on the sidebar.
+ To assign a number, click on the button placed at the right of a label name on the sidebar.

 ![](static/documentation/images/image210.jpg)